lanl/scico/docs/source/optimizer.rst

   with :math:`\mb{x}` the potential new update and :math:`\mb{y}` the auxiliary extrapolation state.
 Note that this should only be used with :class:`AcceleratedPGM`.

+For more details of these step size managers and how to specify them, see the API reference page for :mod:`scico.pgm`.